Abdulai059/Vulnerables-Foundation/README.md

 ## 📫 Contact Us

-If you're interested in learning more, partnering with us, or supporting our mission, please reach out:

 📧 **abdulaiosman.dev@gmail.com**

 ---

-> **Together, we can turn vulnerability into strength and potential into honor.**
+**Together, we can turn vulnerability into strength — and potential into honor.**